thuliteio/seo.thulite.io/content/docs/reference/settings.md

 ## title

-A string containing the website's title — for example `"Hyas"`
+A string containing the website's title — for example `"Thulite"`

 ## enableRobotsTXT